 Given that nearly 90% of the food available in Hawai‘i is imported, and the number of farms in the state and across the U.S. is declining while the average age of farmers is increasing, The Kohala Center’s Beginning Farmer-Rancher Development Program is dedicated to training new farming families on Hawai‘i Island and inspiring island youth to consider careers in agriculture.
 The Kohala Center also serves as the host site for GoFarm Hawai‘i on Hawai‘i Island.

-By motivating and training the next generation of farmers, this program seeks to increase local food production, decrease dependency on imports, diversify Hawai‘i Island’s rural economy, create jobs, and move Hawai‘i toward greater food self-reliance.
+By motivating and training the next generation of farmers, these programs seek to increase local food production, decrease dependency on imports, diversify Hawai‘i Island’s rural economy, create jobs, and move Hawai‘i toward greater food self-reliance.

-The Kohala Center created the Beginning Farmer-Rancher Development Program in 2012 with grant funding from the United States Department of Agriculture and matching funds from the County of Hawai‘i.
-Through partnerships with several local government agencies and academic institutions, the program will recruit, train, and support at least 25 new farming families in the Hāmākua region of Hawai‘i Island by the end of 2016.
-The next cohort of the Beginning Farmer-Training Program begins on Saturday, November 7, 2015.
+The Kohala Center created the Beginning Farmer-Rancher Development Program in 2012 with funding from the United States Department of Agriculture and the County of Hawai‘i Department of Research & Development.
+Through partnerships with several local government agencies and academic institutions, the program has recruited, trained, and supported more than 150 new farmers in the Hāmākua region of Hawai‘i Island to date.
+The next cohort of the Beginning Farmer-Training Program begins Saturday, January 13.